SioKCronin/website/content/about.md

 intelligence algorithm library), a member of Bay Area Women in Machine Learning and Data Science, and a guest researcher at Slow Research Lab.

-After suffering under a dissociation condition caused by the violence directed towards queer people, Siobhán experienced a powerful EMDR/Somatic Experiencing process in 2016 that resulted in a profound shift in her consciousness.
-Her life is now dedicated to supporting ventures that dismantle systems of oppression, including the cultural and technological barriers preventing women/girls and non-binary people from accessing education and economic opportunity.
+In 2016, after decades of living with an advanced dissociative disorder initially caused by the violence directed towards queer people, Siobhán experienced a powerful EMDR/Somatic Experiencing process that resulted in a profound shift in her consciousness.
+Her life is now dedicated to dismantling systems of oppression, including the cultural and technological barriers preventing women/girls and non-binary people from accessing education and economic opportunity.

 ![sio](skc_blaisse.jpg)